xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

 So we saw a couple of examples of configuring the OSPF and ISIS as clients of BFD.
-For details on how to configure different clients like BGP, pim, BFD on sub interface please [refer](https://community.cisco.com/t5/service-providers-blogs/bfd-over-ipv4-implementation-on-ncs5500-platform/ba-p/3825926)
+The clients are not just restricted to OSPF and IS-IS.
+We support many other clients.
+For details on how to configure different clients like BGP, pim, BFD on sub interface please [refer](https://community.cisco.com/t5/service-providers-blogs/bfd-over-ipv4-implementation-on-ncs5500-platform/ba-p/3825926).
+In the netx artcile we will also cover the BFD w.r.t bundles and touch upon the concepts of BLB and BoB.

 ## Summary